Ocala Post - Formal Grievance filed against Police Chief Graham, accused of sexual harassment by female officers, multiple other complaints listed

 The Formal Grievance was filed on September 15, 2016.

+The Grievance states, “Simultaneous to the filing of this grievance, an EEOC complaint was also filed.”

-In the complaint filed by the Law Office of Bobi J. Frank, PA, it alleges that three female Ocala police officers suffered unwelcome sexual advances and unwelcome verbal or physical conduct of a sexual nature caused by Chief Graham.
+In the Grievance filed by the Law Office of Bobi J. Frank, PA, it alleges that two female Ocala police officers, Rachel Mangum, and Casey Walsh, suffered unwelcome sexual advances and unwelcome verbal or physical conduct of a sexual nature caused by Chief Graham.
+Officer Tony J. Watts is also a plaintiff in the complaint.

+Additionally, the Grievance outlines the abuse of power toward male and female officers who would not conform to Chief Graham’s ideologies, as well as protecting officers who abused their power.
+The Grievance is based on events involving Sexual Harassment, Hostile Treatment, Retaliation, and Discrimination.

 In one of the allegations, Chief Graham allegedly put another female officer’s head into his lap.

-There were also multiple witnesses to the incident(s).
+There were also multiple witnesses to the incident(s), which occurred on and off duty.

 Timeline of events as stated in the complaint